Shippo7/Binary_Buddies_Memory_Manager/README.md

 # Description
-It is a memory management system uses “binary buddies” strategy.
+It is a memory management system using “binary buddies” strategy.
 This program includes two files “memory_manager.c” and “memory_manager.h”.
 I also provided a test program “Test.c” for debug and to test how is it works.
-A makefile for compile is also provided.
+A makefile for compiler is also provided.

 This program has following functions: